pawel-up/tabs-split-layout/docs/dnd.md

 # Supporting Drag and Drop

-The Manager can support drag and drop of external items.
+The Manager can support the drag and drop of external items.
 This way, you can program an interaction where the user can drop an element into a split panel and add a new item to that panel.
 To support that, you should pass the configuration option to the `Manager` with all mime types that the dragged element must have to be accepted by the layout.
-This is optional though and is only used to limit the number of items the layout is interaction with.
+It is optional, though, and is only used to limit the number of items the layout is interacting with.

 ```ts
 const layout = new Manager(state, {